zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 If your dataset is in another directory than the `BASE_PATH` decfined in `train.py`, you can config the `BASE_PATH` to your dataset directory.
 Ensuring the dataset (train and test) has separate AD and NC as subfolders.
 You can also cofigurate your own desired hyperparamters in `train.py`.
 ### Make Predictions on Images
-After training your own model, you can load that model and make predictions on images as using command as follow:
+After training your own model, you can load that model and make predictions on images as using command as follow:<br/>
 `python predict.py [--input_path PATH_TO_IMAGE/DIR] [--model_path PATH]`<br>
 You can use the model to classify images as either AD or NC.
 If the provided path is a directory, the model will predict and display results for each image within it.
 If the path points to a single image, the model will output the predicted class along with its probability.
 Optionally, you can specify a custom model path; otherwise, the script will use the `DEFAULT_MODEL_PATH` as defined in `predict.py`
 ## References